MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/migrate-group-writeback.md

 You also need an outbound sync rule with a link type of JoinNoFlow and the scoping filter that has the cloudNoFlow attribute set to True.
 This rule tells Microsoft Entra Connect not to synchronize attributes for these groups.
 To create this sync rule, you can opt to use the user interface or create it via PowerShell with the provided script.

-### Create a custom group inbound rule in the user interface
+### Create a custom group outbound rule in the user interface

  1. Select **Outbound** from the drop-down list for Direction and select **Add rule**.
  2. On the **Description** page, enter the following and select **Next**: